Who supplies my business gas?

 Although arranging a new energy deal probably won’t be top of your to-do list when moving your business into a new property, it’s worth prioritising it.
-When you move into new commercial premises, the gas supplier for that property will place you on its out of contract rates.
+When you move into new commercial premises, the gas supplier for that property will place you on its out-of-contract rates.
 Also known as ‘deemed rates’, these are always among the highest around.

-It’s not all bad news if you find yourself on deemed rates though, as you’ll be able to switch business energy suppliers at any time, with no need to give a notice period and no risk of being hit by no termination fees.
+It’s not all bad news if you find yourself on deemed rates though, as you’ll be able to switch business energy at any time, with no need to give a notice period and no risk of being hit by no termination fees.
 If you’ve recently moved into a new property, check out our guide to moving business premises.

 How to switch business gas suppliers